marcjrayner/composition_quiz/polymorphism_composition_quiz.md

 It means an object can take many forms.

 2. What does it mean when we apply polymorphism to OO design?
 Give a simple Java example.
+It means we can, for example, have an ArrayList of a particular class of objects, and we could add various different class objects to the array.
+We can treat them all as being the same class.

+From the wizard / fly example:

+public IFly getRide(){
+      return this.ride;
+  }

+The ride in this case could be one of three totally different classes.
+But since all of the classes implement IFly, they can all be passed into a function which accepts IFly as its required type.

 3. What can we use to implement polymorphism in Java?